-Students using the lab will have access to realistic mannequins and models allowing them to perfect skills needed in today's advanced health care setting.
-Designated open lab hours are established to allow students flexibility in completing required coursework and additional practice.
-Qualified faculty are available to assist students in practicing skills.
+Students using the lab will have access to realistic mannequins and models allowing them to practice skills needed in today's advanced health care setting.
+Designated open lab hours are established to allow students to complete required coursework and additional practice.
+Qualified faculty is available to assist students in practicing skills.